 - Promote efficient system management and operation. - Improve the resiliency and reliability of the transportation system and reduce or mitigate storm water impacts of surface transportation.

-- Tackling the Climate Crisis Transition to a Clean Energy, Resilient Future - Equity and Justice 40 in Transportation Planning - Complete Streets - Public Involvement - Strategic Highway Network (STRAHNET)/U.S. Department of Defense (DOD) Coordination - Federal Land Management Agency (FLMA) Coordination - Planning and Environment Linkages (PEL) - Data in Transportation Planning
+- Tackling the Climate Crisis Transition to a Clean Energy, Resilient Future

+- Equity and Justice40 in Transportation Planning

+- Complete Streets

+- Public Involvement

+- Planning and Environment Linkages (PEL)

+- Data in Transportation Planning